A career as an interpreter is one of the most sought-after careers involving Japanese.

 A Japanese interpreter can help bridge cultural gaps and promote understanding between different groups of people and organizations.

-(ii) Growing demand for interpreter
+(ii) Growing demand for interpreters

 This is clear as Japan is developing beyond national borders and into international markets.
 This is one of the advantages of studying in Japan.